Factory vs Production Plant: What’s the Difference? (Comparison Table)

 Conclusion – Factory vs Production Plant

-The difference between a factory and a production plant mainly lies in scope and function.
-A factory is a specialized facility focused on the large-scale production of finished goods.
-A production plant, on the other hand, is a broader term that includes any facility involved in manufacturing, processing, or assembling materials at different stages.
+The difference between factory and production plant mainly lies in their scope and function.
+A factory is a specialized manufacturing facility that focuses on the large-scale production of finished goods using organized production lines, machinery, and automation.
+In contrast, a production plant is a broader industrial facility where materials may be processed, manufactured, assembled, or refined at different stages of the manufacturing process.

 Frequently Asked Questions (FAQs)